 It's this kind of confusion concerning 'understanding' that drives the Rapid Prompting Method (RPM) phenomenon (and its cousin, Spelling to Communicate - S2C and other members of that family) and which drove the Facilitated Communication (FC) disaster.
 Within these systems, it is believed that persons with autism understand everything, but simply can't express themselves and they need the assistance of others in order to unleash otherwise hidden abilities residing somewhere in the brain.
 While Facilitated Communication was fully debunked, its iteration, RPM and cousins are wildly popular.

-The same question that brought down facilitated communication needs to be raised concerning RPM, i.e., "Is inadvertent manipulation of the board occurring in the same way that studies revealed inadvertent manipulation of children's arms during FC?"
+The same question that brought down FC needs to be raised concerning RPM, i.e., "Is inadvertent manipulation of the board occurring in the same way that studies revealed inadvertent manipulation of children's arms during FC?"
 Another way to ask this question is, "Whose understanding is manifest, the person holding the board, or the child's?"
-Although this question is unanswered, the practice persists, largely because it is believed that 'understanding' exists sans expression... that understanding is just in there waiting to get out.
+Although this question is currently unanswered, the practice persists, largely because it is believed that 'understanding' exists sans expression... that understanding is just in there waiting to get out.
 Certainly, a child's ability to respond appropriately to language as evidenced by being able following directions (e.g., go to my room and get me Mommy's pillow) would point to language abilities/understanding.
 Yet somehow, asking children to demonstrate such abilities is overlooked.
 Why is that?

 Respect for our students demands certainty